An Ardent Waste-hater Since Age Four

 I refill my Poland Spring water bottles rather than buy new (I’m still alive despite what they say about plastic migration.)

 For 22 years I lived in a 280 sq ft apt; now I live and work in 636 sq ft.
 I recently consolidated my home and office into one apartment – a 40% reduction that saves me one bathroom, one kitchen, one electricity bill, telephone bill, DSL line and heating.

 I work from home, so I save time and money and anguish on the commute (Have you ever tried the #6 train during rush hour?); and I don’t waste space having an office part of the time, and an idle home the rest of the day.
 (I’ll confess to not taking the plunge to using a Murphy bed in the living room — I just adore my bedroom and real queen-size bed.)

 I’ve never owned a car.
 I try to share cabs.
 I walk practically everywhere or take the subway, train or bus — and take advantage of opportunities to catch up on all those articles I cut out from the paper and Arlene’s magazines to read in my leisure.

 Makes instead of buys

 I make presents (or openly regift) rather than shop for new things.
-One thing that I’m especially proud of making was a cookbook of five generations of compiled family recipes that I gave everyone for Christmas in 2000.
+One thing that I’m especially proud of making was a cookbook that I compiled of five generations of family recipes that I gave everyone for Christmas in 2000.

 I take the water from the boiled egg and use it to water my plants.
 If I had a garden, I really would shower with a bucket and water my garden, I just know it.
 For now, I’ll speed things up in there with a little encouragement from my shower buddy (timer).